samsquire/assembly/README.md

 three:
 four:
 ```

-One thrrad can handle one and another two and another thread the remaining pipeline.
+One thread can handle one and another two and another thread the remaining pipeline.

-Do all buffers yield ?
+Do user applications use an io_uring style interface to handle buffer readiness?
+I would like to abstract the control flow from the applications.

-Can a buffer be ready without a yield?
+Colescing IO events

 # Why I am unsatisfied with existing technology

 I've written a toy JIT compiler and a number of parallel  lockfree runtimes for message passing: a phaser barrier inspired by bulk synchronous parallel, an LMAX Disruptor inspired ringbuffer, a single writer data mover and a parallel buffer manager (called atomic bcast).
-I have implemented a toy SQL database and am inspired by relational algebra and RocksDB.
+I have implemented a toy multimodal SQL database and am inspired by relational algebra and RocksDB.

 I dont think existing runtimes have good observability for async coroutine behaviour.